MicroEJ/docs/MWT/how-to-container.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``computeContentOptimalSize()`` method is called by the MWT framework in order to know the optimal size of the container.
-The optimal size of the container should be big enough so that each child can be allocated a size at least as big as its own optimal size.
+The optimal size of the container should be big enough so that each child can be laid out with a size at least as big as its own optimal size.
-For example, the optimal width of a horizontal list is the sum of the optimal width of every child, and the optimal height is the maximum optimal height of all children.

 The container is responsible for computing the optimal size of every child.
 To do so, the ``computeChildOptimalSize()`` method should be called for every child.
 After this method is called, the optimal size of the child can be retrieved by calling ``getWidth()`` and ``getHeight()`` on the child widget.